How is your data?

 Well, if she’s a good doctor, she would go with the latter, maybe even ask you to run some tests to get to the bottom of the issue.

 Ensuring data quality is something similar.
-Whenever you realize that the data
+Whenever you realize

 - How was the data brought into your organization’s data repositories?